othman853/flask-hands-on/README.md

 `pyenv virtualenv [PYTHON_VERSION] [ENVIRONMENT NAME]` : create a new environment of python with the specified version

+`pip install -r [REQUIREMENTS_FILE]` : install requirements from requirements file

 After that, specifying the created env into the .python-version will switch to it automatically

+##### Misc Learnings:

+ - pyc files can cause magic number error.
+This is due the python version change.
+They must be re-compiled